wirecard/woocommerce-ee/wirecard-woocommerce-extension/readme.txt

 == Features: ==

-- Installation, update and deactivation of the extension in the WordPress back end
+- Installation, update and deactivation of the extension in the WordPress backend
-- Configuration of the extension within the WordPress back end
+- Configuration of the extension within the WordPress backend
 - Seamless integration of credit cards with and without 3D Secure (if required, only authorisation of the payment)
 - One-click checkout with credit cards
 - Direct payment processing via an interface for optimal user-friendliness in the checkout process
-- Display of all transactions in the shop system with the option of performing postings, cancellations and refunds directly in the shop system
+- Display of all transactions in the shop system with the option of performing cancellations and refunds directly in the shop system
 - State-of-the-art risk management and fraud prevention with Wirecard Fraud Prevention Suite (FPS)
 - Open-source code for flexible customisation, optimal exchange and to ensure that your shop system is always up to date